pocketggapp/.github/profile/README.md

-# pocket.gg
+# pocketgg

-📱 A [start.gg](https://www.start.gg/) mobile app, written with Swift and SwiftUI
+📱 A [start.gg](https://www.start.gg/) mobile app, written in Swift and SwiftUI

 ## Features
 * Discover upcoming and featured tournaments for your favourite video games